zKiwiko/Astral/README.md

 - [SDL 2](https://github.com/libsdl-org/SDL) // Used for gaining controller data

+# Installation

+Several things are REQUIRED for this application to work properly.

+First you will need to install the [ViGEm Bus Driver](https://github.com/nefarius/ViGEmBus) for the virtual controller and emulation.
+Then you will need to install [HidHide](https://github.com/nefarius/HidHide) to hide the physical controller and only show the virtual one from ViGEm.

+After installing HidHide, open the HidHide configurator and add Astral to the whitelist, so its able to see the physical controller in the Application Tab.
+In the devices tab, Click the checkmark next to what ever controller you have plugged in.
+This is show a red lock button next to the name to show it is being blocked.
+At the bottom of this tab make sure to check the "Enable device hiding" box at the bottom of the devices tab to enable device hiding.

+Afterward, Restart your system to confirm the changes made.

+To reverse these changes, uncheck your controller in the devices tab, and disable device hiding then restart your system.

 # Global Variables

 Global Variables to use inside your Lua scripts.
 All default lua modules will work aswell, such as math, io, coroutine, debug, base64, package, string and table.